department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/text-input.md

 * **Required.** Indicates to the user that the text input field is required in order to submit the form.
 * **Pattern.** Allows for a pattern of characters to be required for the text input entry to be valid.
+* **Valid range.** Allows for a range of numeric values to be required for the text input entry to be valid.
 * **Autocomplete.** Specifies what if any permission the user agent has to provide automated assistance in filling out form field values, as well as guidance to the browser as to the type of information expected in the field.
-* **With Hint Text.** Provides a short hint to the user on what to enter into the field.
+* **Hint Text.** Provides a short hint to the user on what to enter into the field.
-* **With Inline Hint Text.** Provides a very short hint to the user within the label on what to enter into the field.
+* **Inline Hint Text.** Provides a very short hint to the user within the label on what to enter into the field.
 Hint text is preferred to inline hint text.
-* **With Additional Info.** Depicts how to use the [additional info component]({{ site.baseurl }}/components/additional-info) within a va-text-input.
+* **Additional Info.** Depicts how to use the [additional info component]({{ site.baseurl }}/components/additional-info) within a va-text-input.
-* **With Character count.** Implements the [USWDS Character count](https://designsystem.digital.gov/components/character-count/) functionality which displays the character count below the text input.
+* **Character count.** Implements the [USWDS Character count](https://designsystem.digital.gov/components/character-count/) functionality which displays the character count below the text input.
 However, our implementation differs from USWDS in that it does not allow for entering more text after the maxlength.
+* **Currency.** Indicates that the input accepts a dollar amount.
 * **Forms pattern - Single.** This variation can be used to support the [One thing per page content principle]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task#design-principles) where we gather one decision, question, or piece of information on the page.
 * **Forms pattern - Single error.** Shows the error state for the single form field pattern.
 * **Forms pattern - Multiple .** This variation also can be used to support the [One thing per page content principle]({{ site.baseurl }}/patterns/help-users-to/complete-a-sub-task#design-principles) where we gather one decision, question, or piece of information on the page.